 No, teacher certification in STEM fields is not an advanced degree.
 However, students seeking advanced degrees may also pursue teacher certification.
 The College of Education has a STEM Education Masters program, for example.
 All applications for advanced degrees go through the Graduate School.

-If you do not have at least 15 hours in the certification area, you are encouraged to take courses at UT Austin (if you've been admitted) or your local community college.
+UTeach-prepared educators have a strong content background.
+Non-STEM majors interested in certifying in a STEM area are strongly encouraged to take introductory courses before getting started, either at UT or a community college.
+That way, you'll know if you enjoy the subject matter enough to take th rest of the coursework and to teach that subject every day.
 Use the Automated Transfer Equivalency page to locate courses that correspond to those required for certification.
 Students intending to certify in math may need to (re)take calculus.
 If you haven't had calculus in over 3 years, it is strongly recommended that you take a calculus course either at UT Austin or your local community college.

 The demand for math, science, and engineering teachers is still very high, not only in Texas, but across the U.S. UTeach has a strong placement record and high retention in the profession.
 It’s also a well-respected program nationwide—dozens of universities are starting UTeach programs across the country because our graduates are exceptional teachers.
 The UTeach program also supports students through the job search, with coaching on all aspects of the process, such as resume writing, best interview practices, etc. In addition, the UTeach program supports graduates through their first year of teaching with mentoring, professional development, and more.